PFTL/website/content/blog/35_Threads_Part_3.rst

 There are few things to note.
 The first is that we assume Wikipedia urls.
 This means that we add the base url ``https://en.wikipedia.org`` to every URL provided.
 There are, of course, more flexible ways to work with crawlers.
 The first part of the crawler is the same we have seen earlier.
 The main difference is that when we go through the links, we append each link to a list called ``pages``.
 And then we check whether we are below or above our max depth.
 If we are below, then we call the same function again to check for the links, increasing the level by one.
 The result of the function is then concatenated to the pages list.

 If you run the code above, you will download a total of ``199948`` pages from Wikipedia.
 Bear in mind that this number is gigantic for most websites.
-For you to have an idea, this website is receiving around 1000 visits per day.
-Therefore, you have to be responsible when creating such strain on somebody's webserver.
+For you to have an idea, Python for the Lab website is receiving around 1000 visits per day.
+Therefore, you have to be responsible when creating such a strain on somebody's web server.
 One way to be transparent about what we are doing, is to specify a header for our requests.

 For example, we can change one line in the above code in order to give the server the chance to filter our requests, either for the statistics or to balance the load: